hwdsl2/setup-ipsec-vpn/docs/advanced-usage.md

 **Warning:** Port forwarding will expose port(s) on the VPN client to the entire Internet, which could be a **security risk**!
 This is NOT recommended, unless your use case requires it.

 **Note:** The internal VPN IPs assigned to VPN clients are dynamic, and firewalls on client devices may block forwarded traffic.
-To assign static IPs to VPN clients, refer to the previous section.
+To assign static IPs to VPN clients, see [Internal VPN IPs and traffic](#internal-vpn-ips-and-traffic).
 To check which IP is assigned to a client, view the connection status on the VPN client.

 Example 1: Forward TCP port 443 on the VPN server to the IPsec/L2TP client at `192.168.42.10`.
 ```
 # Get default network interface name
 netif=$(ip -4 route list 0/0 | grep -m 1 -Po '(?<=dev )(\S+)')
 iptables -I FORWARD 2 -i "$netif" -o ppp+ -p tcp --dport 443 -j ACCEPT
-iptables -t nat -A PREROUTING -p tcp --dport 443 -j DNAT --to 192.168.42.10
+iptables -t nat -A PREROUTING -i "$netif" -p tcp --dport 443 -j DNAT --to 192.168.42.10
 ```

 Example 2: Forward UDP port 123 on the VPN server to the IKEv2 (or IPsec/XAuth) client at `192.168.43.10`.